Survey Propagation: A Resource Allocation Solution for Large Wireless Networks: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:spinGlass}, we discuss parallels between spin glasses and wireless communication networks.
-Specifically, we present a brief introduction to spin glasses and show how the problem of finding minimal energy configurations in spin glasses is analog to finding resource allocation solutions that minimize the interference in wireless networks.
+Specifically, we give a brief introduction to spin glasses and show how the problem of finding minimal energy configurations in spin glasses is analogous to finding resource allocation solutions that minimize the interference in wireless networks.
 In Section \ref{sec:probFormulation}, the considered system model is described and the resource allocation problem is formulated as a CSP.
 Additionally, practical application examples for the proposed spin glass model of the wireless network are presented.
 The use of Survey Propagation to solve the resource allocation problem in large wireless networks and the proposed algorithm are explained in Section \ref{sec:SP}.
 In Section \ref{sec:conv}, the convergence properties of Survey Propagation are discussed.
 Numerical performance results are presented in Section \ref{sec:simResults} and Section \ref{sec:conclusions} concludes the paper.
-Additionally, a summary of all the variables considered in this work is presented in the Appendix.